Group-13-Bachelor/DungeonCrawler/README.md

 # DungeonCrawler
 Dungeon crawler scenario in our bachelor project

+# Testing
+Main branch is automaticly tested when updated
+Other branches are tested if they have a pull request towards the main branch Testing runs the pytests and checks for linting errors using flake8 To run tests locally just run tox
+Tox takes a while to finish, run once it before pushing to github

 # Setup
 This section explains how to setup a development enviroment for this project